 it looks to me like she has had an injury to the coronary band and it is causing the hoof to grow like that, if that is the case it will always grow that way.
 I have a mare with a weird chunk of hoof that grows because of an injury before I bought her, and I had one that I lost that had a severe injury to her coronary band and the hoof did the same thing Suzanne

-2 children Steven and Leila permitted 006 RCM Dairy Lilly a sale barn rescue jersey Sapphire Jersey Sweet Pea Jersey/Hereford Ginger the Jersey/Highlander/Angus/Hereford heifer Lettie the salebarn jersey heifer chickens and some guiny hens house cats KC , Stinker + strays 1 cow dog X was my Moms Girl Emmy a Fjord QH X mare 2 piglets Miss Piggy and Charlotte and the ever changing bottle calves
+2 children Steven and Leila permitted 006 RCM Dairy Lilly a sale barn rescue Jersey Sapphire Jersey Sweet Pea Jersey/Hereford Ginger the Jersey/Highlander/Angus/Hereford heifer chickens and some guiny hens house cats KC , Stinker + strays 1 cow dog X was my Moms Girl Emmy a Fjord QH X mare 2 pigs Miss Piggy and Charlotte and the ever changing bottle calves

 Oh Suzanne, I hope that's not the case.
 I feel so dismally sad looking at this, wondering what will happen as it grows out and this crack gets close to the weight bearing surface.
 A vet?
 Haha.
 The vets who do dairy in the area come from Ohio State, 90 minutes away, and I doubt I could get somebody out, let alone afford it.

 Perhaps a professional hoof trimmer who's been to hoof trimming "school" would know about this.
 You might call around and ask, if it will cost you only your time.
 Dairy hoof trimmers often have remedial techniques for hoof problems, kind of like hoof vets.